MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 ---
 title: "Enrichment | Microsoft Docs"
-description: Get insights from data on affinities for hundreds of brands and dozens of interest-categories in Dynamics 365 Customer Insights. ms.date: 11/26/2019 ms.reviewer: "" ms.service: dynamics-365-ai ms.topic: "get-started-article"
+description: "Get insights from data on affinities for hundreds of brands and dozens of interest-categories in Dynamics 365 Customer Insights." ms.date: 12/04/2019 ms.reviewer: kishorem ms.service: dynamics-365-ai ms.topic: "get-started-article"
 applies_to: